MALDON ARCHIVE

 John Sadd & Sons Limited (1729-1994)

-John Sadd & Sons Limited builders and timber merchants.
-The first records of a carpenter in the family were a Thomas Sadd and his son John Sadd of Chelmsford, John who owned a number of shops in the Church Lane - New Street area of Chelmsford sold up and with the profit, purchased the assets of a carpentry business in 1729 at Fullbridge from the Scott family.
-With each eldest son being named John and the business passing from father to son, the business continued to grow with each passing generation.
-In 1831 John Sadd negotiated a 21-year lease for the premises and wharf owned by the Strutt family.
-Shortly afterwards the family moved the business to the new site where they stayed until their demise.
-Obtaining a wharf and larger premise enable John Sadd to expand with the import of hard and soft words from Norway, Finland, Canada and Russia with their own fleet of ships and barges.
+John Sadd & Sons Limited operated as builders and timber merchants.
+The earliest documentation of a carpenter in the Sadd family includes Thomas Sadd and his son John Sadd from Chelmsford.
+John, who owned several shops in the Church Lane - New Street vicinity of Chelmsford, liquidated his assets and, with the proceeds, acquired the assets of a carpentry business in 1729 at Fullbridge Maldon from the Scott family.
+With each eldest son named John, the business was passed down from father to son, allowing it to flourish with each generation.
+In 1831, John Sadd secured a 21-year lease for the premises and wharf owned by the Strutt family.
+Shortly thereafter, the family relocated the business to the new site, where they remained until their eventual decline.
+The acquisition of a wharf and larger premises enabled John Sadd to expand operations, importing both hard and soft woods from Norway, Finland, Canada, and Russia using their own fleet of ships and barges.

-On the 23rd July 1889 the business became incorporated in to a limited company “John Sadd & Sons Limited”.
-The first managing director being John Granger Sadd with an annual salary of £ 300.00, the board of directors was made up of Alfred Granger Sadd, John Price Sadd, Henry William Sadd and Alfred Thorn.
+On Tuesady 23rd July 1889, the business was incorporated as a limited company under the name "John Sadd & Sons Limited."
+The inaugural managing director was John Granger Sadd, who received an annual salary of £300.00.
+The board of directors included Alfred Granger Sadd, John Price Sadd, Henry William Sadd, and Alfred Thorn.

 John Sadd & Sons Limited (1729-1994) continued

-The company continued to expand with the purchase of its own sawmill and according to company returns, they were importing, selling and general merchants in: corn, cement, lath, tar, roofing slates, and other building materials, ware housemen and cartage contractors and suppliers of electricity to the Borough of Maldon.
+The company continued its expansion by acquiring its own sawmill.
+According to company returns, they were engaged in importing, selling, and acting as general merchants for various products, including corn, cement, lath, tar, roofing slates, and other building materials.
+They also operated as warehousemen, cartage contractors, and suppliers of electricity to the Borough of Maldon.

 © Lloyd Blackburn 2002 - 2025.
 All rights reserved.